Skip to content

 BV is diagnosed at the sexual health clinic by looking at a sample of vaginal discharge under the microscope.

-Use the service finder to find a testing service near you.
+You can use the Service Finder below to find a testing service near you.

-BV may settle down on its own or vary through the monthly cycle but it can be treated with antibiotics.
-This is most commonly given as a course of tablets, but it might sometimes be given as a gel or a cream to use inside the vagina.
+BV may settle down on its own or vary through the monthly cycle, but it can be treated with antibiotics.
+This is commonly given as a course of tablets taken by mouth, but it can sometimes be given as a gel or a cream to use inside the vagina.

-Sexual partners do not need treatment.
-BV is not an STI.
+People you have sex with do not need treatment.
+BV is not STI.

 Do you have symptoms of Bacterial Vaginosis (BV)?